 Goldfinches like the seedy tuft of hairs for lining their nests and people took a cue from them for stuffing mattresses and pillows.

 If you can find tussilago farfara ‘Wien‘ seeds it’s a PA free coltsfoot developed in Europe.
-Since this plant isn’t native here, if you want to grow it in a greenhouse situation you might as well try to find the version with no detectable pas.
+Since this plant isn’t native here and spreads aggressively, if you want to grow it in a greenhouse situation you might as well try to find the version with no detectable pas.
+(If you have concerns about PAs anyway.)
 Let us know where you buy it from in the comments if you will!